 5 Tips For Selecting Replacement Windows

 Many of the older homes in San Francisco and the Bay Area tend to have energy inefficient windows that are of poor quality or just don’t perform like they used to.
 Homeowners try to improve the efficiency of their windows in numerous ways such as applying reflective films on the glass or taping clear plastic film to the inside of their window frames to reduce drafts.
 These methods might help reduce the inefficiency of older windows but in the long run, it is more cost-effective to replace them.
-An energy efficient replacement window, like those installed by Armstrong, can minimize your heating, cooling and lighting cost.
+Selecting replacement windows means choosing energy-efficient replacement windows, like those installed by Armstrong, that can minimize your heating, cooling and lighting cost.
 What’s more replacement windows according to ISoldMyHouse.com, as reported on CNBC, are a great investment.
 They have estimated that a $10,000 expenditure on new vinyl windows can increase an asking price on a house about $8,500, for a substantial 85 percent Return-on-Investment!